 A list of course offerings specific to Creative Writing can be found at the Creative Writing course page.
 More courses related to Poetry and Poetics can be found on the English course page.

 The MAPH Poetics Option is intended for students who are primarily interested in the critical study of poetry and poetics.
 Students who complete the following requirements will receive a Poetry and Poetics notation on their MAPH transcript:

-- The MAPH Core course
+- The MAPH Core course (Foundations of Interpretive Theory)

 - The Poetics Seminar

 - One Pre-Romantic Poetry course

 - One Non-Anglophone Poetry course (can be studied in translation)